Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Numerical Experiments with Semi-Synthetic Data

-which guarantees conditionally independent censoring by construction.
+Thus, conditionally independent censoring holds by construction.
 The observed semi-synthetic data for the $i$-th individual are then given by $(X_i,\widetilde{T}_i, E_i)$, where $\widetilde{T}_i = \min(T_i, C_i)$ and $E_i = \mathbb{I}\{T_i < C_i\}$.
 This process produces a new right-censored dataset with realistic dependence patterns and known ground-truth event times.
 The full resampling procedure is independently repeated $R=100$ times.